Discriminating quantum field theories in non-inertial frames: Discussion

-Our analysis can be generalized to any theory with horizons, where the Rindler modes are replaced with modes localized inside or outside of the horizon.
+Our analysis can be generalised to any theory with horizons, where the Rindler modes are replaced with modes localised inside or outside of the horizon.
 Furthermore, the tools of state and channel discrimination are also likely to be of use in other tests of quantum field theory in curved spacetimes especially in analogue experiments \cite{Analogue} where Bogoliubov transformations act.